I’m guessing you probably know the expression: Content is king!

 We’re constantly interacting with various types of content and it’s basically impossible to avoid it.
 No matter what topic you’re interested in, there are going to be pages and pages on Google Search filled with content surrounding that topic.

 Because of that, creating original and quality content can be quite challenging.

-That’s why it’s very important to know your customer’s preferences and interests.
-With that type of information, you can make quality content that will motivate your customers to engage and ultimately buy your product or use your service.
-Also, producing quality content helps you with building a stronger relationship with your customers in the long run.
+That’s why it’s very important to know your customer’s/reader’s/younameit preferences.
+That type of information can help you create great motivational and engaging content that can lead to building a stronger relationship with your readers in the long run.

 Use media monitoring for content creation

 Media monitoring provides you with valuable insights that can help you produce authentic content that your customers will appreciate and want to engage with.
 It’s especially useful if you’re struggling to come up with new topics and ideas.

 1. What type of content my audience likes the most?

 You wrote dozens of interesting high-quality blogs, but somehow they’re not getting traction.
 Maybe your audience is leaning more towards video content, for example.
 With media monitoring, you can monitor content from your industry and see what type of content the audience prefers.
 If you notice the videos are popular, you can easily repurpose your blog content as a video.